-Joey Saputo is the owner of the Montreal Impact and Stade Saputo.
-He was the founding president of the Montreal Impact in 1993, when the Saputo Group was the sole owner of the team, and acted as President until January 2019.
+Joey Saputo is the owner of CF Montréal and Stade Saputo.
+He was the founding president of the Club in 1993, when the Saputo Group was the sole owner of the team, and acted as President until January 2019.
 He spearheaded the construction of Stade Saputo, the team’s home, inaugurated at Olympic Park in Montreal on May 19, 2008, and expanded in 2012.
 During his presidency, the team also moved up to Major League Soccer (MLS), the top-tier professional soccer league in Canada and the United States, in 2012.

 In 2014, he acquired Bologna FC, a second-division Italian team that was promoted to Serie A the following year.